-We Are Staying - نحن باقون
+WE ARE STAYING – نحن باقون

-Alina Gallo’s mural installation in the SPACE annex is a graphic rendering of an urban environment in Syria.
+Alina Gallo’s mural installation in SPACE is a graphic rendering of an urban environment in Syria.
 It is a composite of images and descriptions of Aleppo, Saraqib, Hama, Homs, Damascus and Daraa taken from conventional and social media sources over the last three years.
 Here, disparate geographies and unorganized moments in time overlay each other, reflecting both a fragmented understanding of these accounts, and the conscious and unconscious attempts to recompose a potential reality.

 Alina will be working for two weeks painting directly on the wall using classic egg tempera prepared by hand.